-Today, I attempted to harness any leftover finishing-up-projects mojo that remained from yesterday, and channel that energy directly to the African Flower hexagon Mamy bag that has, for so many months, successfully resisted my efforts to complete it.
+Today, I attempted to harness any of yesterday’s mojo that remained and channel that energy directly to the African Flower hexagon Mamy bag that has, for so many months, successfully resisted my efforts to complete it.

 Despite the reluctance of the bag to be completed, I am, at long last beginning to near the end.